✦ Verified Surgical Specialists — Pune

 Retake assessment

-• Symptoms indicate Grade 3 or 4 piles — these do not improve without a procedure
+• Symptoms indicate advanced piles — these do not improve without a procedure

 • Surgical repair (laser, stapler, or open hemorrhoidectomy) is the standard treatment